-Konstantina Georgiadou is a Part 2 Architecture graduate and PhD Candidate, working as a Research Assistant at Liverpool School of Architecture.
+Dr Konstantina Georgiadou is a Research Associate at Liverpool School of Architecture.

-Konstantina holds a BA (Hons) in Architecture from the University of Plymouth and a MArch from Nottingham Trent University.
+Konstantina holds a PhD in Architecture from the University of Liverpool.
+Her previous education includes a BA (Hons) in Architecture from the University of Plymouth and a MArch from Nottingham Trent University.
 She has worked as architectural assistant in Thessaloniki, Greece.
 She has been a member of ArCHIAM since 2014.

 Research, scholarly and professional interests